Ignite Life Center Survivor’s Sister Speaks Out

 Azael and Yanediy Nunez left ILC about a month after this incident due to getting a job at a different AG church in North Carolina.

-Velasquez said every single lead pastor at ILC knew about the sexual abuses and didn’t report it, including Azael and Yanediy Nunez.
+Velazquez said every single lead pastor at ILC knew about the sexual abuses and didn’t report it, including Azael and Yanediy Nunez.
 She said the Nunez’s leaving Gainesville doesn't make them less guilty.

-Velasquez said that when Azael and Yandeidy Nunez saw her they “looked scared.”
+Velazquez said that when Azael and Yandeidy Nunez saw her they “looked scared.”

-After Velasquez and her family left ILC they started attending Destiny Community Church.
+After Velazquez and her family left ILC they started attending Destiny Community Church.
 She compared and contrasted her experiences there and at ILC.
 “Ignite forces everything down your throat.
 Ignite makes you feel bad about the smallest things.
 On their Facebook it looks great on the outside but after you’re in for a few months you’re forgotten and pushed to the side.
 It feels unlike what they say they are.
 They try to change who you are in a very forceful way.
 When you look at Destiny Community Church there’s nothing of that.
 They’re very welcoming people.
 What you see on Facebook is what you get.
 You can breathe; nobody is forcing anything down your throat.
 It is genuinely so sincere and loving.
 They have a heart of gold and are the embodiment of what Christian Churches should be.”

 Former GPD Chief Lonnie Scott knew Mark Vega through his chaplain-hood at GPD.